 Weather: The Wild Card

-Weather is sneaky.
-It changes fast, and if you’re hiking at altitude, it’s even moodier.
-Don’t rely on your phone app alone.
-Look at forecasts from multiple sources, and always—always—pack for the worst-case scenario.
-That means rain gear, extra layers, and dry socks.
+Weather can be sneaky.
+It changes quickly, and if you are hiking at a higher elevation, it can be even moodier.
+Do not depend on your phone app alone.
+Check forecasts from a few different sources, and always pack like the worst case scenario might happen.
+That means bringing rain gear, extra layers, and dry socks.

-I once laughed at the idea of carrying rain pants on a “dry” summer hike.
-You know where this is going, right?
-Four hours later, drenched and freezing, I was doing the world’s saddest hike-dance trying to stay warm.
-Lesson learned.
+I used to laugh at the idea of carrying rain pants on a dry summer hike.
+You can probably guess how that turned out.
+Four hours later, soaked and freezing, I was doing the saddest little hike dance just to stay warm.
+I will not skip the rain pants again.

 Practice Makes Confident (Not Perfect)

-Part of following this backpacking safety guide means turning your gear into second nature.
-Practice in your backyard.
-Get your hands dirty.
-Play “what if” with your hiking buddies.
-It might sound a little nerdy, but you’ll feel like a total boss when you know exactly what to do.
+One important part of this backpacking safety guide is becoming familiar with your gear until it feels natural.
+Try things out in your backyard.
+Get some practice.
+Play a few “what if” games with your hiking friends.
+It might feel a little nerdy at first, but you will feel confident and ready when you know exactly what to do.

 Mental Preparedness: Stay Cool